kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_5.md

 train_pos_num = convert_pos(train_pos,pos_d) #convert training pos tags to numbers
 ```

-If you DON'T want to run all of the full models, you can also load [a pre-made vector dictionary]() and the POS dictionary that was used in my version of the full models below (which are also provided)
+If you DON'T want to run all of the full models, you can also load a pre-made vector dictionary and the POS dictionary that was used in my version of the full models below (provided in download link at the beginning of this tutorial).

 ```python
 from sklearn.feature_extraction import DictVectorizer